My IBM Log in Subscribe

 Another important application for image embedding is image generation: the creation of new images.

-A leading embedding-based image generation method, especially in recent years, uses the previously mentioned CLIP algorithm.
-Image synthesis models such as DALL-E, Midjourney and Stable Diffusion take text prompts as input, using CLIP to embed a vector representation of the text; that same vector embedding, in turn, is used to essentially reconstruct a new image.
+A more prominent embedding-based image generation method, especially in recent years, uses the previously mentioned CLIP algorithm.
+Image synthesis models such as DALL-E, Midjourney and Stable Diffusion take text prompts as input, using CLIP to embed a vector representation of the text; that same vector embedding, in turn, is used by a diffusion model to essentially reconstruct a new image.

 Vector embedding for NLP